kmalakoff/backbone-articulation/README.md

 A big thank you to Jeremy Ashkenas and DocumentCloud for making all of this Backbone awesomeness possible.

-## Examples:
+## Examples
-1) Adding serialization to the built-in Javascript Date class.
+1) Adding serialization to the built-in Javascript Date class (although under normal circumstances you wouldn't want to waste so much space per Date).

 ````
 Date.prototype.toJSON = function() {